 Auditions for

-Fill out the forms required in the audition packet (coming soon).
+Everyone: Fill out the forms required in the audition packet.

 For your audition:

-Be present during auditions for an interview with our staff.
+For crew: Be present during auditions for an interview with our staff.
+Schedule an interview time slot below.

 Auditions are held in The Edward K. Daniels Auditorium